ledung-29x7/WorkWave/README.md

 Microservices Architecture: Decoupled services (user, project, task, etc.) with API Gateway and Eureka for service discovery and routing.

 Security: Implemented Spring Security and JWT for user authentication and authorization.

+- rsa key is required to run the project. contact lechungdung29@gmail.com for more details